MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/index.md

 Add-AppxPackage Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle
 ```

+For more information on Windows Sandbox, including how to install a sandbox and what to expect from it's usage, see the [Windows Sandbox docs](/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview).

 ## Administrator considerations

 Installer behavior can be different depending on whether you are running **winget** with administrator privileges.